mn-mde-edfi/MDE-EdFi-Documentation/descriptorTables/AboutDescriptorTables.md

 _Note_: occasionally special characters, such as em dashes, are stored in the database but do not translate well into CSV exports.
 An example is in code value 2 for ``SpecialEducationEvaluationStatusDescriptor``: "Shared-Time K-12 – Evaluated, EC – Evaluated" appears as "Shared-Time K-12 ?
 Evaluated, EC ?
 Evaluated".
 This is merely an artifact of character translations to CSV files and can be ignored.
 Several other examples appear in the [LanguageDescriptor Export](LanguageDescriptor.csv); when you pull from the API, you should be able to see the full special characters instead of what you see in these CSVs.

 ## Source Details
+**WE ARE AWARE THAT SOME UNINTENDED DESCRIPTOR CHANGES EXIST ON THIS BRANCH.**
 As of the most recent run, these tables are derived from the following database at MDE:
 - **Version**: 6.x
 - **School Year**: 2025-26